 Nancy Linenkugel has been a member of the Sisters of St. Francis, Sylvania, Ohio, since 1968 and writes blogs for her community's website.
-She is an alumna of Xavier University's Master's of Health Services Administration Program and serves as its director.
+She is an alumna of Xavier University's Master's of Health Services Administration Program and previously served as its director.
 She was president and CEO of Providence Hospital and Providence Health System from 1986 to 2001.

 Once upon a time, there was a country having 50 states, a District of Columbia and five territories.
 And in the face of the recent months' troublesome lies and destruction, the mottoes gathered to uplift democracy.

 COVID-19 is teensy particles that go all over and spread, just like glitter.
 An anonymous description I read is this: "Picture us around a table, making individual crafts.
 One of us is using glitter.
 How many projects have glitter?"
 (They all do, since glitter spreads.
 Everywhere.)

 Demographics don't matter in a roundabout.
 Not wealth or race or political party or creed.
 We're all just cars united in the brief activity of negotiating an intersection.

 A job interview question sparked a lively conversation about imagining ourselves as functional kitchen appliances.